hplgit/parampool/README.do.txt

 The user interface above was based on inspecting a Python function and its keyword arguments and default values.
-To get more control of the user interface, you can specify all the input parameters as a hierarichal tree, called *pool tree*, say
+To get more control of the user interface, you can specify all the input parameters as a hierarichal tree, called *pool tree*.
+Here is an example:

  * Main pool
    * Initial motion data